KathleenYager/BikeSharing_Challenge_New/README.md

 Checkout time for Users by Gender
 ![Comparison by of bikeshare by gender](https://github.com/KathleenYager/BikeSharing_Challenge_New/blob/main/resources/Checkout_time_by_Gender.png)

+The heatmap below shows the highest concentration of bike rentals occurs between 7-9 a.m. and 5-7 p.m. weekdays.
+Weekend rentals show a consistent usage between the hours of 9 a.m.-7 p.m.

 Weekday Usage
 ![Heat Map showing usage by days of the week](https://github.com/KathleenYager/BikeSharing_Challenge_New/blob/main/resources/Trips_by_Weekday.png)

+Breaking the usage down by gender indicates that males are more likely to rent bikes than females or those persons choosing not to identify a gender.

 Usage by Gender by Weekday
 ![Gender comparison by Weekday](https://github.com/KathleenYager/BikeSharing_Challenge_New/blob/main/resources/Trips_by_Gender.png)